 I have taught ‘A’ level modules C1, C2, C3, C4, FP1, FP2, FP3 , M1, M2, M3 and S1.

-I am already familiar with many of the ‘new’ aspects of the GCSE and A level syllabus, because I used to have to teach them in the early part of my career when they used to have to be covered.
+I am also familiar with many of the ‘new’ aspects of the GCSE and A level syllabus, because I used to have to teach them in the early part of my career when they used to have to be covered.

 I use a variety of approaches, but the important thing is for my pupils to obtain a good understanding of what they are doing and why they are doing it.
 If a pupil shows a lack of understanding, we go back to a level at which they are confident and build the topic up until he or she can see why the new topic works the way it does.
 I insist on them writing down their workings in a correct and rigorous way, developing a framework into which they can fit the full variety of questions which can be asked on a topic.
 I often employ models of a mathematical nature which I have made to aid understanding, particularly with Vectors and Mechanics where it is often difficult for the student to visualise the question otherwise.
+My tutees say I make things seem very simple and their parents say they are much more confident with the subject.